auth-global/self-documenting-cryptography/README.md

 ## Global Password Prehash Protocol (G3P)

-The [G3P](g3p-hash/lib/Crypto/G3P.hs) is a self-documenting password hash function based on PHKDF wrapped around [bcrypt](https://www.usenix.org/publications/loginonline/bcrypt-25-retrospective-password-security).
+The [G3P](g3p-hash/lib/Crypto/G3P.hs) is a self-documenting password hash function that provides a wrap-around integration of [bcrypt](https://www.usenix.org/publications/loginonline/bcrypt-25-retrospective-password-security) inside of PHKDF.
 It is [designed](design-documents/g3p.md) to be particularly suitable for use on the user's endpoint before a password is sent to an authentication server.

 The G3P is self-documenting in the sense that password hashes are supposed to be _traceable_ or _useless_ after they have been _stolen_.
-If Acme Corporation were to deploy the G3P, and their password hash database was stolen, then it is supposed to be impossible for the thief to outsource any brute force attacks on Acme's password database without announcing that the password hashes are Acme's.
+In addition to being cracked, a password hash might be replayable depending on context.
+However, we assume that if one knows where to replay a password hash, then one also knows where to report it stolen, so this isn't a problem for our slogan of being _traceable_ or _useless_.

+Though we are using a hypothetical password cracker running on a botnet as a running example throughout this readme, that's really just one of the more surprising and illuminating examples.
+The cryptoacoustic medium doesn't care about the physical situation that gave rise to a password cracking attack.
+It abstracts over that entirely.
+Rather the concept behind cryptoacoustics summarizes over the context of past communications, no matter how these communications occurred.

-The purpose is to point their conspirator in the correct direction to sell out the endeavor to Acme and report the hashes as stolen.
-In doing so, I hope to make it increasingly untenable to post meaningful password hashes where they can be widely seen without drawing the attention of relevant security departments.
+For example, if the hash thief were to instead post a crackable version of your password database on an underground forum, then it will be either trivial or at least possible for any individual on that forum to get in contact with you and sell out the thief.
+In doing so, I hope that it will become increasingly untenable to post password databases where they can be seen by others without drawing the attention of the relevant security departments.

-Similarly, if a botnet is used to try to crack Acme's password hashes using stolen computing resources, then the G3P is designed to make it easy for a security analyst who observes this payload on the botnet to report the payload(s) and other observations back to Acme's security tip line.

-These are two concrete examples of the way cryptoacoustics abstracts over the exact physical communication that created a given context.
-Cryptoacoustics summarizes some of the valid inferences that parties must be able to draw as a result of past communications.

 In effect, this is an attempt to move towards a closer approximation of [closed-loop](https://en.wikipedia.org/wiki/Closed-loop_controller) detection of leaked password hashes.
 In the longer run, I hope that will disrupt the activities of the cybercriminal scene.
-That said, I expect the more profound change in behavior will ultimately be the promotion of more antifragile attitudes and practices among security departments.
+That said, I expect the more profound change in behavior will ultimately be the promotion of [antifragile](https://en.wikipedia.org/wiki/Antifragile_\(book\)) attitudes and practices among security departments.

 The major design goals for the G3P were: